-Prakash Nethralaya is the best ayurvedic hospital for ayurvedic treatment of Retinitis Pigmentosa, other eye diseases and general diseases.
+Prakash Nethralaya is the best ayurvedic hospital for Ayurvedic RP treatment in India, or for other eye diseases, and general diseases.

 Is it Possible to Cure Retinitis Pigmentosa Permanently?

-The treatment is done by the Ayurvedic principles and without any side-effects.
+The retinitis pigmentosa cure in Ayurveda follows strict Ayurvedic principles to treat RP without any side-effects.
 Since no cure is possible for retinitis pigmentosa, hence all possible measures have to be done to prevent further vision loss and that is possible by natural Ayurveda and panchakarma treatments.